 In Excel, if you want to display the name of a Sheet in a cell, you can use a combination of formulas to display it.
 Using the sheet name code Excel formula requires combining the MID, CELL, and FIND functions into one formula.

 For example, if you are printing out a financial model onto paper or as a PDF, then you may want to display the sheet name on the top of each page.
 You can now easily do so by using this formula.

 (See screenshots below)

 Example of creating the sheet name code Excel

 Step 2: Type “FIND(“]”,CELL(“filename”)+1,500″.
-Essentially what the formula does is it goes into the file name, finds the “]” which is where the workbook name ends.
+Essentially what the formula does is go into the file name and find the “]” which is where the workbook name ends.
 From there it moves over one character (+1) to where the sheet name starts.
 Finally, we add 500 to the end, or any number that is larger than the number of characters a sheet name would realistically have.

 Congratulations, you have now displayed the name of a sheet in Excel!

 Sheet name code Excel template

 Download the Free Template

 Enter your name and email in the form below and download the free template now!